DummybugStudios/ExtensionEnabler/README.md

 ## TODO:
 * Configure keyboard shortcuts to open it?
 (Is that even possible)
-* Get rid of that silly bug where it doesn't open properly
 * Line up the delete icon (I hate css)
 * Have options to separate themes extensions and apps
 * Add a screenshot to this page